An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 of integer values as defined by the two (integer) parameters: start and end

-(both being inclusive values), for example:
+(both being inclusive values).

 clearPrintedText